Subspace CLI (Recommended)

 Enter your node name to be identified on the network(defaults to `username`, press enter to use the default):

-Specify a plot location (press enter to use the default: `"/home/username/.local/share/subspace-cli/plots"`):
+Specify a path for storing plot files (press enter to use the default: `"/home/username/.local/share/subspace-cli/plots"`):

-Specify the chain to farm(defaults to `dev`, press enter to use the default):
+Defaults to `Gemini3d`, press enter to use the default:

 Configuration has been generated at /home/username/.config/subspace-cli